Tianying Li, Haotian Zhang

 Research assistant: Chris Iu, Xingdi Li

-Exhibited at the 9th Bi-City Biennale of Urbanism/Architecture (Shenzhen), as one of the nine installations in the main section, "Cosmic Cities", with other established Chinese architects.
+Exhibited at the 9th Bi-City Biennale of Urbanism/Architecture (Shenzhen), as one of the nine installations in the main section, "Cosmic Cities."

 Against the nemesis of indoor space, water, modern architecture works as a submarine that shields it outside while leaving portholes to appreciate it from a distance, unable to tame the weather out there but capable of retaining the bubble of the comfort zone inside.